 In the United States, content is protected by copyright law as soon as it is created.
 At the moment of creation, the rights to the content belong exclusively to the “author.”
 One instance where this is slightly different is in the case of an employee creating content for their job – in that case, the employer is the “author,” since they are paying the employee to create the content.

 If you are working with others to create something – like in a group project or in most work settings – then everyone who participated in that creation is a co-owner of the rights.
 It’s wise in these instances to draw up a contract ahead of time spelling who will be the owner of the copyright.
+You might also want to get in touch with someone similar to Bonamark to learn more about copyright law.

 For solo projects, the copyright term is your (the author) lifetime, plus 50 years.
 In co-ownership situations, it’s a lifetime protection plus 50 years after the last owner’s death.
 If copies of the content are made available to the public, the copyright term is 100 years from the date of creation or 75 from the date of publication, whichever is shorter.
 (For more information on the duration of copyrights, look at this document from the United States Copyright Office.)